Creating or updating policies

 Review and consultation

-- the needs of the organisation
+- the organisation

 You might also be reviewing the outcome of a trial period.